WATL

 WATL (channel 36) is a television station in Atlanta, Georgia, United States, affiliated with MyNetworkTV.
 It is owned by Tegna Inc. alongside NBC affiliate WXIA-TV (channel 11).
-Both stations share studios at One Monroe Place on the north end of midtown Atlanta.
+The two stations share studios at One Monroe Place on the north end of midtown Atlanta.
 WATL's transmitter shares a broadcast tower with several other local stations near North Druid Hills, just northeast of the city.

 History

 Early history

 In the fall of 1952, Robert Rounsaville, the owner of radio station WQXI (790 AM) in Atlanta, applied for a construction permit to build the first UHF station in the city on channel 36, which was granted on November 19, 1953.
-On October 26, 1954, the FCC granted a Special Temporary Authority to begin commercial operation under the call sign WQXI-TV.
-Actual full-time programming began on December 18, 1954.
-Rounsaville also had construction permits for UHF stations in Louisville, Kentucky (WQXL-TV) and Cincinnati, Ohio (WQXN-TV), which were never placed in operation.
+The station began test broadcasts on October 13, 1954.
+On October 26, the FCC granted a special temporary authority to begin commercial operation under the call sign WQXI-TV.
+Actual full-time programming began on December 18, 1954, as Atlanta's fourth-oldest television station.
+Rounsaville also had construction permits for UHF stations in Louisville, Kentucky (WQXL-TV), and Cincinnati, Ohio (WQXN-TV), which were never placed in operation.
 An article on the history of WQXI-TV relates how the station shared a house in the northeast Atlanta area of Buckhead at 3165 Mathieson Drive with WQXI radio.
 In addition, the programming included old movies, live interview shows, a Saturday-evening barn dance and a live bingo game show.
-Because expensive UHF converters were required, the station could not attract enough viewers to make the station successful; as a result, WQXI-TV signed off on May 31, 1955, after less than six months on the air.
+Because expensive UHF converters were required, the station could not attract enough viewers to make it successful; as a result, WQXI-TV signed off on May 31, 1955, after less than six months on the air.
 (The WQXI call sign was later used on Channel 11, now-sister station WXIA-TV, from 1968 to 1974.)
 Despite being off the air, the call letters were changed to WATL-TV in early 1956.

 On August 17, 1964, the FCC announced that an application had been filed to transfer the WATL-TV construction permit from Robert Rounsaville to Daniel H. Overmyer for a price of $100,000; FCC approval of the transfer was granted on May 12, 1965.
 At the time of the FCC sale approval, Overmyer owned construction permits for two UHF stations, WDHO-TV in Toledo and WNOP-TV in Cincinnati.
 In addition, he was in the process of buying existing construction permits for two other UHF stations in San Francisco (KBAY-TV, channel 20) and Pittsburgh (WAND-TV, channel 53), as well as applying for new UHF stations in Houston and Dallas.
 Neither of the Overmyer-owned stations had signed on by the time of the FCC approval of the channel 36 purchase.
 Under Overmyer, the station permit bore the call letters WBMO-TV, for his daughter, Barbara Morton Overmyer; it was to have been one of the owned-and-operated stations of the new Overmyer Network, (later United Network), which folded at the end of May 1967 after only a single month of broadcasting.